ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     The “/” characters in the user’s input have been encoded by the browser as “%2F” because Query parameters are always transmitted in URL-encoded format in the HTTP request.

 .. index::
+   pair: Sending Query Data with POST; Virtel Web Intergration
-   triple: Sending Query Data with POST; Virtel; Scenarios
+   pair: Sending Query Data with POST; Scenario Instructions

 HTTP request with Query data (POST method)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^